FlamingTempura/zam/README.md

 </script>
 ```

-Warning: Be aware that binding HTML can cause [XSS atzam](https://en.wikipedia.org/wiki/Cross-site_scripting).
+Warning: Be aware that binding HTML can cause [XSS](https://en.wikipedia.org/wiki/Cross-site_scripting).
 You should not use user-entered content without sanitisation.

 #### `z-show` - Conditional visibility